react-native-audio-toolkit/react-native-audio-toolkit/README.md

 * `ended` - Recording or playback of current file has finished.
 You can restart playback with a Player object by calling play() again.

+* `playing` - Playback of a file has started.
+This is useful if you specify that the file should loop in which case you can't specify a callback.

 Listen to these events with  `player.on('$eventname', callback(data))`.
 Data may contain additional information about the event, for example a more detailed description of the error that occurred.
 You might also want to update your user interface or start playing a new file after file playback or recording has concluded.